Nénette and Boni: Plot

-After the death of his mother, Boni (Grégoire Colin) moves his friends into her house and begins working selling pizzas.
-He entertains violent sexual fantasies about a baker (Valeria Bruni Tedeschi) who lives nearby.
-He is visited by his younger sister Nénette (Alice Houri), whom he is estranged from, who reveals that she is pregnant and moves into his home against his wishes.
+After the death of his mother, Boni moves his friends into her house and begins work selling pizzas.
+He entertains violent sexual fantasies about a baker who lives nearby.
+He is visited by his younger sister Nénette, whom he is estranged from, who reveals that she is pregnant and moves into his home against his wishes.

 Reluctantly, Boni begins to take his sister to doctor's appointments where they learn it is too late for her to have an abortion.
 As Boni gradually warms to the idea of being an uncle, Nénette looks into having a Jane Doe birth which will allow her to give birth anonymously and have the child adopted immediately.
 However, after Boni insults her for considering the option she attempts to abort the child at home, passing out before being rescued by Boni.

 At the hospital Nénette bans Boni from the birth of her child, but he returns later, armed with a gun, and kidnaps his nephew, bringing him home to take care of him.